 In both instances, the patriarchs were tested to see if they could repress their natures and beliefs in order to fulfill the will of God.
 Similarly, Jacob whose natural tendency was to be truthful, was tested with truth.
-Could Jacob follow what he knew to be God's will even if it meant that what he had to do contradicted his natural inclination by deceiving his father?
+Could Jacob follow what he knew to be God's will even if it meant contradicting his natural inclination by deceiving his father?

-With the help and encouragement of his mother Rebekah, Jacob was able to do what felt unnatural and uncomfortable for the sake of God's will.
-Jacob understood that the only truth in the world is God's truth - not what we see, not what we think, but what we know with absolute certainty to be the will of God.
+With the help of his mother Rebekah, Jacob was able to do what felt unnatural for the sake of God's will.
+Jacob understood that the only truth in the world is God's truth-not what we see, not what we think, but what we know with absolute certainty to be the will of God.

-As Jesus taught in the Christian Bible, "Blessed ... are those who hear the word of God and obey it" (Luke 11:28).
+As Jesus taught in the Christian Bible, "Blessed... are those who hear the word of God and obey it" (Luke 11:28).